 V. EXTRA CREDIT AWARDS

-In order for the Hip-Hop Education field to grow and become sustainable, hip-hop must be officially acknowledged by the United States government and established as national cultural treasure worthy of study and practice in K-16 public schools.
-The Hip-Hop Association has been working closely with politicians, grassroots organization and collectives, parents, educators, and students internationally to advocate for the integration of hip-hop culture as an interdisciplinary, culturally relevant and responsive teaching subject and tool.
+In order for the Hip-Hop Education field to grow and become sustainable, hip-hop must be officially acknowledged by the United States government and established as a national cultural treasure worthy of study and practice in K-16 public schools.
+The Hip-Hop Education Center has been working closely with politicians, grassroots organizations and collectives, parents, educators, and students internationally to advocate for the integration of hip-hop culture as an interdisciplinary, culturally relevant and responsive teaching subject and tool.

 Ultimately, our goal is to support and encourage the advancement of the archiving and preservation of Hip-Hop culture.
-H2A has been leading the charge to make the Hip-Hop archiving and preservation field more transparent and accountable to the community through educational opportunities, dialogue, and collaboration.
+The HHEC has been leading the charge to make the Hip-Hop archiving and preservation field more transparent and accountable to the community through educational opportunities, dialogue, and collaboration.

 - Documenting History in Your Own Backyard – A daylong interdisciplinary forum that

 seeks to explore the process of documenting and preserving Hip Hop’s history.
 The symposium includes presentations from archivists, curators, collectors, educators, and scholars representing educational, cultural, and preservation institutions, for-profit and non-profit community organizations/enterprises, and government agencies.
 The first iteration of Documenting History in Your Own Backyard took place on October 19, 2012, at The Schomburg Center in Harlem, NY, and it was presented collaboratively by the Hip-Hop Education Center, The Schomburg Center, Cornell University’s Hip Hop Collection, and The Smithsonian Archives Center in the National Museum of American History.
 It was the first symposium dedicated to advancing organizational and outreach strategies around hip hop’s preservation and informing the community about Hip-Hop archives and their critical importance.